solnic/rom-workshop/README.md

 - [ ] Create article records with `author_id` attribute filled
 - [ ] In "articles" repository, return aggregate objects including the articles' authors

+### Changesets

+- [ ] Implement `publish(author, article)` in the articles repository that will use `:create` changeset to create a new article, mark it as published and associate with the author
+- [ ] Implement `unpublish(article)` in the articles repository that will use `:update` changeset to mark the article as not published

 ## Further exploration...

 ### Building queries